Last Updated on October 19, 2020

 Recent Findings: Malignant Tumors in Exposed Rats

-Though NTP researchers say the study findings cannot establish a direct causal relationship between RF radiation and the malignant schwannoma found in the rats, they do mention that “the tumors we saw in these studies are similar to tumors previously reported in some studies of frequent cell phone users”.
+Though NTP researchers say their study’s findings cannot establish a direct causal relationship between RF radiation and the malignant schwannoma found in the rats, they do mention that the association is very strong and the evidence is clear.
+A panel of academics and pharmaceutical industry experts reviewed the findings and in March concluded that, in the case of male rats, it showed “clear evidence of carcinogenic activity.”

 Comparative Studies in Humans